openlibraryenvironment/mod-rs/README.md

 mod-rs - Providing Resource Sharing Capabilities

-# I'm a front end developer - what resources do this module provide
+# I'm a front end developer - what resources are available

 mod-rs is not a document-storage oriented RMB module, it is a hibernate / ORM based object/relational app.
 Although this arrangement requires more effort to add properties (Although all the primary domain objects support an extensible document-like customProperties structure)